Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ## Editorial

-This is the part that comes last in the scientific process, but is the part that absolutely everybody has to go through.
+This is the part that arguably comes last in the scientific process, but is the part that absolutely everybody has to go through.
 As such, I will report it first.
-When you have results you will have to write them up (or, even better, write while gathering results) and share them with the community.
+When you will have scientific results you will have to write them up (or, even better, write while gathering results) in order to share them with the community in form of thesis or article.
 To do you will have to do some basic _editorial work_, which includes the drafting, proof editing, and submission of your manuscript.

-The drafting of a manuscript include the writing process in a format accepted by publishers.
-Despite the fact that _markdown_ is getting traction (I am using it right now to draft this document, and I suggest to use it for quick notes and code documentation), [Latex](#latex) is the standard in academic publishing.
+The drafting of a manuscript includes writing in a format accepted by publishers.
+Despite the fact that _markdown_ is getting traction (I am using it right now to draft this document, and I suggest to use it for quick notes and code documentation), and Microsoft Word is the most common writing software in the private sector, [Latex](#latex) is the standard in academic publishing.

 Numerical results and conceptual schemes are then usually [plotted and visualized](#plotting and visualizing) in figures.

 ### Latex

 Latex is an open-source editorial system.
 It is the de-facto standard in academic physics publishing so its learning is **not optional** or up to discussion.
-Even if you plan to compute everything with your head and fingers, you will have to submit your results through the editorial process with a Latex written manuscript (or pay hefty processing fees).
+Even if you plan to compute everything with your head and fingers, you will have to submit your elaborations through the editorial process with a Latex written manuscript (or pay hefty processing fees).
 Latex documents are beautifully put together and its equation rendering has no peer.

-Formally is a markup language, which means that is intended to comment and process documents (like html), but is actually Turing complete.
+Formally Latex is a markup language, which means that is intended to comment and process documents (like html), with a syntax that you don't see in the final product (_what you see is what you mean_ type of editor).
+However, it is actually Turing complete.
 That means that you _can do_ literally anything you can do on a computer, but doesn't mean you _should_.
-Comments and versioning are better to be handled by [git](#version control).
-Even though there are several packages for plotting and illustrating directly in Latex, I find them inefficient and poor compared to dedicated [graphical](#plotting and visualizing) solutions.
+Comments and versioning are better to be handled by [git](#version-control).
+Even though there are several packages for plotting and illustrating directly in Latex, I find them inefficient and poor compared to dedicated [graphical](#plotting-and-visualizing) solutions.

-[Revtex](https://journals.aps.org/revtex) is the Latex framework used by the american physical society (APS), which is, among other things, the publisher of Physical Review series of journals.
+To be noted, that [Revtex](https://journals.aps.org/revtex) is the Latex framework used by the american physical society (APS), which is, among other things, the publisher of Physical Review series of journals.

 There are several dedicated IDE for Latex, my absolute favourite is [Kile](https://kile.sourceforge.io), but [TeXmaker](http://www.xm1math.net/texmaker/index.html) is multiplatform.
 Note also [overleaf](https://www.overleaf.com), which provides a web based Latex development platform especially suited for collaboration.
 However, it is based on proprietary software.